 You can enable Application Aware Settings.
 This is an option setting.
 For example, if you want to restore MS Exchange items

 Once you have selected all the settings you have to name the job.
-You can also do a final check to confirm selection of VMs and the settings which are applied.
+You can also do a final check to confirm the selection of VMs and the settings which are applied.

-List of Backup jobs will show you all the jobs you have created.
+A list of Backup jobs will show you all the jobs you have created.
 In addition, you will also see if a job is running.
 You can suspend/resume the job.
 You can also start the job manually.
 In addition, you can view the reports for a job.

 If you click on a job status, a new window will open showing you the job status.
-You will see Status, Current progress including transfer rate and uploaded size.
+You will see the Status, Current progress including the transfer rate and uploaded size.
 You can also abort the job if required.

-Next step is to configure a schedule – when replication will run.
+The next step is to configure a schedule – when replication will run.
 You can set up replication to run from every 15 minutes to every 12 hours.
-Just think about it for a moment, having only 15 minutes difference between the original and replica is pretty amazing.
+Just think about it for a moment, having only 15 minutes difference between the original and the replica is amazing.
 Even more, when you don’t need a set of expensive storage, as replication is done with the software.
 You can also set that replication is running daily or weekly for the servers that are not as important.

 In the next step, we add a replica VMware center.
 If we use vCenter, we also have added the ESXi host.
-We select data store and Replica suffix name.
+We select the data store and Replica suffix name.
 We can also set a replica retention count.

 On the Network Mapping screen, you Configure networks for the main site and network for the target Network.

 Network mapping is awesome.
 Let me tell you why.
-For example, when you have a second, remote location, there is a different IP range that on the primary location.
+For example, when you have a second, remote location, there is a different IP range than on the primary location.
 If you restore a server at the remote location the server won’t be available when it’s booted.
 The reason is the following setting.
 Servers usually have manually set IPs.
 Even if you run a DHCP server on a remote location, it won’t help.
-While there are expensive solutions to solve the problem or Layer 2 networking, Vembu has a simple fix for this problem.
+While there are expensive solutions to solve the problem of Layer 2 networking, Vembu has a simple fix for this problem.

 All you have to do is to configure Source and Target networking.
-Here you define Source Networks and Target network.
+Here you define Source Networks and Target networks.
 That way, a server, when restored to the secondary location, will get an IP from that location.
 Once it has a new IP it is accessible to all remote locations.